rwxrob/skilstak/docs/nice.md

 - Name: eganathan_r
   Text: ->
     These are your contents and you have all the right to restrict it, but i myself randomly stumbled upon you from Youtube and since then it had made a huge impact on me, i am currently employed without any school or certifications, it might sound silly but i couldn't go due to family situations so i had to work, as 60% of well educated Indians are unemployed here i am working an amazing company thanks to you and many other great individuals. just wanted to say this before i go.
+- Name: DefnotFreddie
+  Text: ->
+    Thank you very much for showing me filtering it makes workflow real smooth I don't need most of neovim plugins any more also now I want to do and accomplish so I can be even faster in terminal.
+I think more people should know it.

 ```